SeanNaren/deepspeech.pytorch/README.md

 ## Dataset

-Currently supports AN4, TEDLIUM and Voxforge.
+Currently supports AN4, TEDLIUM, Voxforge and LibriSpeech.

 ### AN4